Vanitha: History and profile

-Vanitha was launched in 1975 as a monthly, but turned into a fortnightly in 1987.
+Vanitha was launched in 1975 as a monthly magazine and became a fortnightly in 1987.
 The magazine was founded by Annamma Mathew, wife of K.M.
-Mathew, a woman who has contributed immensely in the fields of social service, cookery, journalism and literature.
-Vanitha is published in Malayalam and launched a Hindi edition in 1997.
-Although its name translates to "woman" in Sanskrit, it includes news,views and other articles on a variety of topics, and is not strictly a women's magazine.
+Mathew, and is known for her contributions to social service, cookery, journalism, and literature.
+Vanitha is published in Malayalam and introduced a Hindi edition in 1997.
+Although its name translates to "woman" in Sanskrit, it includes news and views and other articles on a variety of topics, and is not strictly a women's magazine.

-Vanitha is owned and published by MM Publications Ltd. from Kottayam.
-MM Publications Ltd. is part of Malayala Manorama Group.
+Vanitha is owned and published by MM Publications Ltd. in Kottayam.
+MM Publications Ltd. is part of the Malayala Manorama Group.
 In addition to being released twice a month, Vanitha also includes special double issues for Onam, Easter, New Year's Day and Christmas.

 Between July and December 2000 Vanitha was the best-selling magazine in India with a circulation of 3,82,027 copies.
 In 2012, the Malayalam edition of the magazine had a readership of over of 2.27 million, making it the highest read magazine in India.